- Album Songs recorded during this session officially appear on the The Beatles (Mono) LP.

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-During this session, The Beatles also started recording “Helter Skelter“, which was at this stage a slow blues jam.
+During the second session of the day (from 10:30 pm to 3:30 pm), The Beatles also started recording “Helter Skelter“, which was at this stage a slow blues jam.
 They recorded three takes of the song.
 Take one lasted 10 minutes 40 seconds, take two lasted 12 minutes 35 seconds, and take three 27 minutes and 11 seconds !!

 They recorded the long versions of Helter Skelter with live tape echo.
 Echo would normally be added at remix stage otherwise it can’t be altered, but this time they wanted it live.
 One of the versions developed into a jam which went into and then back out of a somewhat bizarre version of Blue Moon.
 The problem was, although we were recording them at 15 ips [inches per second] – which meant that we’d get roughly half an hour of time on the tape – the machine we were running for the tape echo was going at 30 ips, in other words 15 minutes… The Beatles were jamming away, completely oblivious to the world and we didn’t know what to do because they all had foldback in their headphones so that they could hear the echo.
 We knew that if we stopped it they would notice.